Atrial Fibrillation During Pregnancy

 Management of AF during pregnancy is challenging due to well-known factors.
 Given the risk of maternal mortality and unfavorable fetal outcomes, it is probably best to try to prevent AF and its consequences.
 For example, patients with significant mitral stenosis should be considered for balloon valvuloplasty prior to considering pregnancy.
 Such resources may not be widely available, however.

-Clinical Topics: Arrhythmias and Clinical EP, Congenital Heart Disease and Pediatric Cardiology, Valvular Heart Disease, Implantable Devices, SCD/Ventricular Arrhythmias, Atrial Fibrillation/Supraventricular Arrhythmias, CHD & Pediatrics and Arrhythmias
+Clinical Topics: Arrhythmias and Clinical EP, Congenital Heart Disease and Pediatric Cardiology, Valvular Heart Disease, Implantable Devices, SCD/Ventricular Arrhythmias, Atrial Fibrillation/Supraventricular Arrhythmias, CHD and Pediatrics and Arrhythmias

 Keywords: Adrenergic beta-Antagonists, Arrhythmias, Cardiac, Atrial Fibrillation, Atrial Flutter, Heart Conduction System, Infant, Low Birth Weight, Maternal Mortality, Mitral Valve Stenosis, Pregnancy, Sepsis, Thromboembolism